-Buyer and Seller shall each provide the other with reasonable documentation to support any Daily Purchase Deficiency Charge or Supply Deficiency Charge that is sought for payment by the other Party.
-Payments made for Daily Purchase Deficiency Charges or Supply Deficiency Charges shall not offset or serve to limit in any way nor shall they duplicate obligations incurred pursuant to the provisions of Section 3.3 as a result of Seller’s or Buyer’s failure to deliver Gas hereunder.
+Buyer and Seller shall each provide the other with reasonable documentation to support any Daily Purchase Deficiency Charge, Term Purchase Deficiency Charge, or Supply Deficiency Charge that is sought for payment by the other Party.
+Payments made for Daily Purchase Deficiency Charges, Term Purchase Deficiency Charges or Supply Deficiency Charges shall not offset or serve to limit in any way nor shall they duplicate obligations incurred pursuant to the provisions of Section 6.3 as a result of Seller’s failure to deliver or Buyer’s failure to receive Gas hereunder.

 TRANSPORTATION